-Formed in Cambridge (UK) in 1981, Katrina and the Waves were headed up by Kansas-born Katrina Leskanich.
+Formed in Cambridge (UK) in 1981 – although there was actually a prototype of the Waves back in 1975 – Katrina and the Waves were headed up by Kansas-born Katrina Leskanich.

 Greying drummer Alex Cooper was an upper-class Britisher who could just as easily have been “working for the City of London and making a quarter of a million bucks a year.”